The Complete Guide to the 17-Mile Drive from Monterey to Carmel

 All 17-Mile Drive Stops from Monterey to Carmel

-Note: You can also do the drive in reverse order!
-Start from the Samuel F. B. Morse gate off the California State Route 1.
+So you don’t miss anything, here’s a list of all the must-see vistas and points of interest along the way when entering from the Pacific Grove gate.
+You can also do the drive in reverse order: simply start from the Samuel F. B. Morse gate off of California State Route 1.

 1. Shepherd’s Knoll